From Humble Beginnings...

 The Burlington Teen Tour Band regularly returns home to Burlington as champions or first prize winners from internationally scaled competitions -- but the real reason for competing is not to win awards, but to encourage members to reach for higher levels of personal achievements.

-The philosophy supporting the entire music program is a simple one: each member of the Burlington Teen Tour band is strongly encouraged to give his or her best effort along with appreciating and supporting the efforts of all others engaged in activities with the band.
+The philosophy supporting the entire music program is a simple one: each member of the Burlington Teen Tour band is strongly encouraged to give their best effort along with appreciating and supporting the efforts of all others engaged in activities with the band.

 This philosophy emphasizes the importance to the individual of cooperation, discipline, sportsmanship, friendship, and an eagerness to learn.
 Each person has a two benefits when participating in any competition or contest with the band: the joy of playing and the satisfaction of supporting others as they put forth their best effort.
 Each contest is a learning experience for every single member -- far more valuable to the individual, and the entire band, than the results of any competition.

-When the Band competes, it is not to win more trophies or awards, it is to support and encourage the efforts of the young men and women who will pass on information and lessons learned in the band as they march onward through their adult lives.
+When the Band competes, it is not to win more trophies or awards, it is to support and encourage the efforts of the youth, who will pass on information and lessons learned in the band as they march onward through their adult lives.

 When the Burlington Teen Tour Band plays . . . everyone is a winner!